10 Types of Leaves of Absence To Have in Your Leave Policy

 Wrapping up

 Tracking every leave is a time-consuming task.
-With LeaveBoard, employees can request leaves right within Slack, and managers are sent messages for approval.
+With LeaveBoard, employees can request leaves confidently, and managers get instant emails with the request for approval.
 Once approved, every leave is automatically recorded within the dashboard so that you can monitor the leaves taken and track whether an employee is taking more leaves than they are eligible.

 Automate your employee management with the easy to use cloud HR software.